 As the summer is slowly but surely taking over our minds, the office life becomes slower and more relaxed.
-Most large projects are put off or have extended deadlines and most of our team is missing at some point or another.
-This is why summer is a great time to reflect on your teamwork, achievements and think of possible changes for the future.
-Who knows, what may come out as a result – a renewed conference room, new team structure or even a company wide reorganization.
-This is why this time we want to introduce and talk about LeSS – Large Scaled Scrum.
+Most large projects are put off or have extended deadlines, and most of our team is missing at some point or another.
+This is why summer is a great time to reflect on your teamwork, achievements, and think of possible changes for the future.
+Who knows what may come out as a result – a renewed conference room, new team structure, or even a company-wide reorganization.
+This is why this time, we want to introduce and talk about LeSS – Large Scaled Scrum.

 LeSS was introduced to the Agile community by Craig Larman and Bas Vodde.
 Differently than other scaled Agile approaches, they put the focus on keeping the original agile values and the reasoning behind them when scaling up.
 They wanted to ensure that using scrum in a larger group of people would still be as beneficial as it was with a single team.
 As a result, when adopted, LeSS feels like a natural evolution from a small startup of a few people to a corporation of a thousand.

 This is achieved by a simple fact, that LeSS still keeps a lot of the traditional Scrum elements.
 The whole company uses a single backlog, which is not divided by teams, but focused on the end product.
-All of the teams also rely one definition of done, bringing them closer together and focusing on the goal at hand.
+All of the teams also rely on one definition of done, bringing them closer together and concentrate on the goal at hand.
 There is a potentially shippable product increment at the end of each sprint to which all the separate teams contribute and one product owner overlooking the whole process.
-While there are many teams working on the product, they are all bound by the same sprint, therefore in a lot of ways, this still feels like scrum within your small team, just with more people.
+While there are many teams working on the product, they are all bound by the same sprint.
+Therefore in a lot of ways, this still feels like scrum within your small team, just with more people.